stephenswat/pe2023/assignment1.typ

 hardware, both analytically (from hardware specifications) and empirically, and report on the accuracy of your analytical rooflines.
 Then determine, by hand, the arithmetic intensity of the application and establish the upper bound on the performance of the application.
-Find the true arithmetic intensity as well as the true performance of the application for at least five matrices and compare them to your model.
+Find the true performance of the application for at least five matrices and compare them to your model.
 Report on the validity of your model.

 == Part 2 -- Sequential Optimisation (4 points)